Waterlily Festival at Sheffield Park and Garden

 Looking after the waterlilies

-The balance of waterlilies to clear water also has to be managed to maintain an ideal ratio of 1:3.
-Some of the plants are removed and others are moved to create the definite groups of waterlilies.
-Soames' philosophy was to plant in large swathes but to allow space for the plants to stand out against the garden backdrop, something that the garden team continue to follow today.
-All this work means that by early summer the lakes and waterlilies look resplendent.
+Some of the waterlily plants are removed and others are moved to create defined groups.
+Soames's philosophy was to plant in large swathes but to allow space for the lilies to stand out against the garden backdrop, something that the garden team continue to follow today.